Cave bear

 The cave bear (Ursus spelaeus) is a prehistoric species of bear that lived in Europe and Asia during the Pleistocene and became extinct about 24,000 years ago during the Last Glacial Maximum.

 Both the word cave and the scientific name spelaeus are used because fossils of this species were mostly found in caves.
-This reflects the views of experts that cave bears may have spent more time in caves than the brown bear, which uses caves only for hibernation.
+This reflects the views of experts that cave bears spent more time in caves than the brown bear, frequently using them to hibernate during the winter months.
+Unlike brown bears, cave bears are thought to have been almost entirely or exclusively herbivorous.

+Cave bears exhibit a great degree of size, morphological and genetic variability, and Late Pleistocene cave bears are often (though not universally) considered to be species complex of up to 6 different species.

 Taxonomy

 Cave bear skeletons were first described in 1774 by Johann Friedrich Esper, in his book Newly Discovered Zoolites of Unknown Four Footed Animals.
 While scientists at the time considered that the skeletons could belong to apes, canids, felids, or even dragons or unicorns, Esper postulated that they actually belonged to polar bears.
 Twenty years later, Johann Christian Rosenmüller, an anatomist at Leipzig University, gave the species its binomial name.
 The bones were so numerous that most researchers had little regard for them.
 During World War I, with the scarcity of phosphate dung, earth from the caves where cave bear bones occurred was used as a source of phosphates.
 When the "dragon caves" in Austria’s Styria region were exploited for this purpose, only the skulls and leg bones were kept.